wallarm/product-documentation/docs/4.10/updating-migrating/older-versions/separate-postanalytics.md

 ## Step 6: Upgrade the NGINX-Wallarm module on a separate server

 Once the postanalytics module is installed on the separate server, [upgrade its related NGINX-Wallarm module](nginx-modules.md) running on a different server.

-!!! info "Combining upgrade methods"
-    Both manual and automatic approaches can be used to upgrade the related NGINX-Wallarm module.

 ## Step 7: Re-connect the NGINX-Wallarm module to the postanalytics module